hotpipro/scripts/README.md

 - **DLNA Media Server**

-  - Easily access your media library using any DLNA-enabled device, such as a smart TV.
+  - Easily access your media library using a DLNA-enabled device, such as a smart TV.

 <br>